LeidenUniversityLibrary/cds-lab-homepage/docs/vre/index.md

 ## SharePoint

-[Library-managed VREs][vre] are based on Microsoft SharePoint.
+The Libraries supported VREs that were based on Microsoft SharePoint.
 They allow collaborating on (office) documents, sharing files, and storing information in (a collection of interlinked) lists, among other features.
 The lists functionality is like a database and can be accessed from Microsoft Access and Microsoft Excel.